Welcome to the summary of what's good to know when travelling in beautiful Norway by train.

 Vy operates the trains with sleeping cabins on the Bergen ↔ Oslo route; and Go Ahead Nordic operates a train with sleeping cabins on the Stavanger ↔ Oslo route.

-(4) Unless you will be using the commuter trains to/from Oslo or Bergen, turning up at a station in the expectation that a train will be leaving soon, is not a good idea in Norway.
+(4) Unless you will be using the local or regional trains to/from Oslo or Bergen, turning up at a station in the expectation that a train will be leaving soon, is not a good idea in Norway.

-Regardless of which train company all rail tickets can now be booked with Entur, which is the national travel ticket and information service; it will match the prices on the Vy, Go Ahead and SJ NORD websites.
+(5) Regardless of the operator of the service on each route, all national rail tickets can be booked on the national public transport booking service for Norway, which is named Entur; it will match the prices on the Vy, Go Ahead and SJ NORD websites.

-(10) Seats on the Regiontog trains are now automatically assigned when booking tickets online.
+(7) Seats on the long-distance trains are now automatically assigned when booking tickets online.

 Norwegian Regiontog trains are used on the Oslo – Goteborg route.